amesar/mlflow-tools/mlflow_tools/tensorflow_serving/README.md

 Failed to execute command 'docker commit --change "ENV MODEL_NAME keras_mnist" tfs_serving_base tfs_serving_keras_mnist'.
 Error: "docker commit" requires at least 1 and at most 2 arguments.
 ```

-When docker all commands are run as one script with Popen, no error occurs.
+When all docker commands are run in one script with Popen, no error occurs.

-Therefore, a workaround is to use the `commands-file` option which will collect all the docker commands into a `docker_commands` file and execute them as one Popen call.
+Therefore, the current workaround is to use the `commands-file` option which will collect all the docker commands into a `docker_commands` file and execute this file as one Popen call.

-## Docker Commands file
+#### Docker commands file example
 ```
 docker run -d --name tfs_serving_base tensorflow/serving
 docker cp out tfs_serving_base:/tmp